The Peyton Walker Foundation

 The Peyton Walker Foundation was established in memory of 19 year old Peyton, whose young and vibrant life was stolen by Sudden Cardiac Arrest on November 2, 2013.
 Motivation to establish the foundation came from the words that were emblazoned on the shirt Peyton was wearing on November 2nd: "What we do for ourselves dies with us....What we do for others and the world remains and is immortal."
 (Albert Pines) Her shirt called her family to action...establishing the Foundation to save young lives so that other families would never know the heartache of losing a child without warning to Sudden Cardiac Arrest.
 About Peyton.

 Sudden Cardiac Arrest (SCA) is not a heart attack – it’s the sudden onset of an abnormal and potentially fatal heart rhythm that causes the heart to beat ineffectively or not at all.
 (National Institute of Health).
 It typically strikes without warning.

 "The underlying cause of SCA can be a heart condition you’re born with (often inherited) and/or can develop as young hearts grow.
 SCA can also be triggered from a viral illness, or a blow to the chest from an object or a person.
 Up to 95% of SCA victims die because there was a delay in emergency response."
 (Parent Heart Watch)

 The Foundation provides free heart screenings for students and athletes throughout our area.
 Finding undiagnosed heart conditions is the key to saving lives.
 Sadly, children do not receive a routine heart screening (EKG) as part of their normal physicals or sports physicals.
 Read More.

-The Foundation hosts several FREE CPR & AED Certification training classes each year for community members.
+The Foundation hosts several CPR & AED Certification training classes each year for community members.
 Additionally, each student who attends our heart screenings learns how to perform CPR and how to use an AED.
 Their family members observe the training and learn these important, potentially life-saving skills as well.
 Read More.